o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 - **Computational.** The algorithm relies on a hardness assumption or computational limitation for soundness.

-Thus, said another way, Pedersen commitments provide perfect hiding and statistical computational binding.
+Thus, said another way, Pedersen commitments provide perfect hiding and computational binding.

 ## Vector commitments